dataluscorp/browser/tools/fuzzing/docs/fuzzing_interface.rst

 Implementing in C++
 ^^^^^^^^^^^^^^^^^^^

-Similar to the fuzzing interface in Firefox, you can implement your target in entirely C++ with very similar interfaces compared to what was described before.
+Similar to the fuzzing interface in Datalus, you can implement your target in entirely C++ with very similar interfaces compared to what was described before.

 There are a few minor differences though: